Why visuals for autism? Understanding WHY is critically important for achieving success with communication.

 By now, it’s considered “best practices” to use visual strategies for autism.
 It’s my passion to help parents and educators grasp how important it is to understand this concept.

-But here is something important about all of us “neurotypicals”
+But here’s something important to understand about all of us “neurotypicals”

 That means it’s about YOU and ME.
 The research is really interesting.
 Here’s what it says.
 People think using pictures.